-Neurological symptoms, such as weakness, tingling or numbness in the arms or legs may also develop due to a spinal tumor, but these symptoms tend to occur several weeks or months following the onset of back pain.
+The symptoms and signs of metastatic spinal tumors typically include back or neck pain, depending on the location within the spine.
+Neurological deficits, such as weakness, tingling or numbness in the arms or legs may also develop.
+These neurological deficits tend to occur several weeks or months following the onset of back pain.

 Metastatic Spinal Tumor Pain

 Tumor growth can result in a number of biological responses, such as local inflammation or stretching of the anatomical structures around the vertebrae.
-These biological sources of pain are often described by patients as a deep ache that tends to be worse at night, even to the point of causing one to wake up from the pain, and/or pain that is worse first thing in the morning after waking up and improves somewhat after getting up and moving around.
+These biological sources of pain are often described as a deep ache that tends to be worse at night, even to the point of disrupting sleep.
+The pain may also be worse upon waking in the morning and improve somewhat after getting up and moving around.

-If the tumor is growing within the vertebra, the walls of the vertebra can become thin and weaken.
+If the tumor is growing within the vertebra, the walls of the vertebral bone can become thin and weaken.
 If left untreated, the bones can fracture.
-A vertebral fracture can result in sudden onset pain that tends to be more severe during movement or when placing pressure on the bone, such as when sitting and standing.
+A vertebral fracture can result in sudden onset of pain that tends to be more severe during movement or when placing pressure on the bone, such as when sitting or standing.

 In This Article:

-Neurological symptoms can occur if the tumor growth or vertebral fracture compresses neurological structures in and around the spine.
-In addition to nerve symptoms that accompany radiculopathy (as discussed above), potentially serious neurological symptoms may include:
+Neurological deficits can occur if the metastatic spinal tumor growth or related vertebral fracture compresses neurological structures in or around the spine.
+Potentially serious neurological deficits may include:

-Significant compression of the cauda equina (bundle of nerves at the base of the spine) may result in varying degrees of bowel or bladder problems, lower extremity weakness and/or loss of sensation in the buttocks.
+Significant compression of the cauda equina (bundle of nerves descending into the lumbar spine from the spinal cord above) may result in varying degrees of bowel or bladder problems, lower extremity weakness and/or loss of sensation in the groin and/or inner thighs.
 This condition requires immediate medical attention and may require prompt surgery.

-A correct and complete diagnosis of neurologic symptoms is necessary to determine appropriate treatment.
+A correct and complete diagnosis of the metastatic spinal tumor is necessary to determine appropriate treatment.